-EDGI is monitoring changes to tens of thousands of federal environmental agency web pages on a daily basis because the effects of proposed changes to federal environmental governance under the current administration could be sweeping and long-lasting.
+EDGI is monitoring changes to tens of thousands of federal environmental agency web pages because the effects of proposed changes to federal environmental governance under the current administration could be sweeping and long-lasting.
 Our work here involves documenting and analyzing data that disappears from public view, and also monitoring and analyzing how data, information, and their presentation may change, sometimes in subtle but significant ways.
 For an in-depth analysis of how federal climate change Web content has been censored in the first year of the Trump administration, check out our report: Changing the Digital Climate.

 Our Website Monitoring Team monitors and documents changes to federal websites, compiles reports on changes and themes, and works with journalistic partners to publish these findings.
 After an in-depth internal vetting process, we work closely with partner journalists to ensure context is provided for the changes we have observed.
 We then aim to disseminate our reports widely so that other journalists, local governments, and environmental advocacy groups can conduct their own analyses of issues that matter to them.

 For more information on EDGI’s website monitoring work, please contact Toly Rinberg.

 Access Assessment Reports